sujilnt/MyReads/README.md

 # MyReads
-This is my solution  for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).I started with started code provided by Udacity .
+This is my solution  for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).I started with started code provided by Udacity.

 The task was to build an application to manage books.The books are managed in different shelfs, Books are provided by a backend server which was put up by the guys from udacity/react training.
 To sum things up, the user can move books between a fixed set of bookshelves.
 He can also add new books to his collection or remove previously added books.